Please tell us about your educational background and professional qualification briefly.

 Past, present and future of Ayurveda is very golden.
 Nowadays people depend on Ayurvedic treatment for a lot of diseases.
 Pathophysiological evaluation of Duranta Erecta for the treatment of Urolithiasis is the best example of the role of Ayurveda in integrated medicines.

 Planning effective treatment of diseases requires addressing all the factors together fully and integratively.

 Ayurveda is hoping to offer a new route to healthy lifestyle treatment and also to the discovery, development, and delivery of the new drugs with better safety and efficacy at a significantly reduced price.
 Ayurveda also suggests lifestyle modification, meditation yoga, and naturopathy, which in turn lead to further evidence-based researches to gain wider acceptance in the interest of public.
 The integrative medicine approach recently re-emerged with the hope of providing an affordable resolution to the global healthcare crisis.

 Do you think Nirogstreet is making a difference by striving to connect Ayurveda practitioners through dedicated technology platforms?

 Yes, it is the best step taken by Nirogstreet by giving a platform to Ayurveda in such a way so that all the queries can be clarified and Ayurveda can reach many more people.
 They can get knowledge about Ayurveda from there.
 It is a great initiation and a necessary footstep toward the golden future of Ayurveda.
 Keep it up.

 Any hobbies or activities you engage in, outside your professional life?

-Oh yes, I like playing the feverishly popular candy crush game! on a serious note, I am trying to make some formulations to treat renal patients as my hobby. once i have significant findings, I will share it with you all.
+Oh yes, I like playing the feverishly popular candy crush game! on a serious note, I am trying to make some formulations to treat renal patients as my hobby. once I have significant findings, I will share them with you all.

 What message would you like to convey to the people on Wellbeing?